yanghu199/slave-to-the-algorithm./sko/week5/README.md

 'Sylvie Fleury is a Swiss contemporary pop artist known for her installations, sculpture, and mixed media.
 Her work generally depicts objects with sentimental and aesthetic attachments in consumer culture, as well as the paradigm of the new age, with much of her work specifically addressing issues of gendered consumption and the fetishistic relationships to consumer objects and art history'

 In one of her artwork 'Eye Shadows', she questioned herself :' Am I unhealthily obsessed with painting my face?
 Or maybe I'm not appreciating how much beauty exists within the product itself?
 Are haul photos making me high?
 Do I have a Tom Ford lipstick fetish?
 Am I assigning value and meaning to bronzer based on its shiny black package?
 Do the round symmetrical shapes of the palettes signify some perfection I'll never attain?'
-It reminded me a sentence for decribing this emotion: 'the sex appeal of the inorganic', frmo the philosopher and critic Walter Benjamin.
-It refered to the desire brought on by looking at clothing.
-Clothes and other bodily accoutrements—from shoes to chairs and tables—are thus extensions of the body.
-These prostheses can become the subject of narcissistic obsession, or consumerist fetishes.
+It reminded me of a sentence for describing this emotion: 'the sex appeal of the inorganic', from the philosopher and critic Walter Benjamin.
+It referred to the desire brought on by looking at clothing.
+Clothes and other bodily accouterments—from shoes to chairs and tables—are thus extensions of the body.
+These prostheses can become the subject of a narcissistic obsession, or consumerist fetishes.
 Works of art are also alluring, the ultimate super-commodity, perhaps.
 Vital perfection summons up the body, via the absence of any actual figurative elements, blurring the boundary between living entities and inert objects.

 reference: https://www.moma.org/artists/7674
 http://www.artnet.com/artists/sylvie-fleury/